willemt/dogebox/protocol/one-folder-protocol.rst

 If we replace our piece info with a newer piece info, we:

-    - send a DONTHAVE message to all our peers, only if we had a complete version of the piece before the update.
-The updated piece index is the argument for the message
+    - if we had a complete version of the piece before the update, send a DONTHAVE message to all our peers.
+The updated piece index is the argument for the message *(We do this to prevent peers from assuming we have the most recent piece data)*

-*Piece Log subset*
+**Piece Log subset**
 This subset consists of pieces:

     - belonging to us which have a higher mtime than the peer